CarolNgwe24/investment-portfolio-tool/README.md

 # Investment Portfolio Tool

-A Python + MySQL tool that calculates real portfolio performance — cost basis, current value, profit/loss, and ROI — per asset and by asset class, converted to ZAR.
+A Python + MySQL tool that calculates real portfolio performance — cost basis, current value, profit/loss, and ROI — per asset and by asset class, in ZAR.

 ## What it does